Thank you for submitting your inquiry, we will get in touch with you shortly!

 December 13, 2018

 When implementing a new process or concept, a few steps can be taken to see if the idea can be a reality.
-Those steps are using the proof of concept, prototype, pilot, or minimum viable product methods.
+Those steps use the proof of concept, prototype, pilot, or minimum viable product methods.
 Each method is different, with the biggest difference being the scope and the underlying costs associated with each piece.

 Proof of Concept